Sapochee/Password-Website/README.md

 identify what kinds of information has been breached and what passwords to avoid.
 The website would also include a database of passwords previously generated from the password generator to make sure that there are no overlaps with any currently existing passwords meaning that every password generated would more likely be more unique for the user.

+The current database for storing generated passwords is JSON based due to the samll scale but can be transferred to a database management system like MySQL, PostgreSQL, or MongoDB for a more scalable solution.